 Jackson often used the domestic setting as the backdrop for her stories, creating an interesting tension between how characters wish to be and how much leeway the society gives in allowing that to be a reality.
 This is something we can all relate to and perhaps Jackson’s stories would not have worked so well had she not been writing in this era.

-For my own writing, this has made me consider more closely the internal world of my characters and how this might come into conflict with the society in which they live.
-Perhaps you could do the same.
+This has made me pay more attention to the internal world of my characters and how this might come into conflict with the society in which they live.

-References: all references taken from — Jackson, Shirley (2009) The Haunting of Hill House, Penguin Modern Classics, Penguin Random House UK.
+References: Jackson, Shirley (2009) The Haunting of Hill House, Penguin Modern Classics, Penguin Random House UK.
 First published in the United States of America by Viking Penguin Inc. 1959.